 Board Committees report to and make recommendations to the Board.
-The Chair of each Committee reports to the Board after each meeting.
+The Chair of each Committee reports to the Board at the next Board meeting.
 All Non-executive directors have a standing invitation to attend Committee meetings with the consent of the relevant Committee Chair.
 Papers prepared for the Committees are made available to all Directors.

-The Board regularly reviews and approves the Committee Charters, the Committee Chair and membership.
+The Board regularly reviews and approves the Committee Charters, the Committee Chair and Committee membership.